Frugal Innovations: Bayern Innovativ event in Fürth

 Afterwards, the participants were able to discuss the topic and develop their own ideas in three different workshops.
 Christine Wimschneider, research assistant at the Chair of Technology Management conducted the workshop “Finding Frugal Innovations: Application of the Theory of Inventive Problem-Solving (TRIZ)” together with Jens Hammer from Schaeffler Technologies AG & Co.
 KG.
 The complete program of the event can be found here (in German only).

 Bayern 2 dedicated an episode in the podcast “IQ – Forschung und Wissenschaft” (IQ – Science and Research) to the topic “Frugal Innovations”, in which Professor Brem also made a contribution.
-Here, you can listen to the episode (in German only).
+Here, you can listen to the episode or read the article (in German only).